-Last weekend Lenny wanted to stay home and take our time while making a wonderful dinner.
-We drank some bubbles, he deboned a chicken and I made our favorite Creamy Potatoes Au Gratin recipe.
-It was the perfect way to enjoy a Saturday night!
-I love it recipe and often make it by tossing a few ingredients together and baking.
-This time, I took my time, sipped bubbles and wrote the recipe so you could enjoy as well.
+Last weekend we decided to stay in town and slow down the fast pace.
+We took our time while making a wonderful dinner on Saturday.
+We drank bubbles, Lenny deboned a chicken and I made our favorite Creamy Potatoes Au Gratin.
+It was the perfect way to enjoy an evening.
+This recipe is really great, and I often make it by tossing a few ingredients together and baking.

 Do you know the difference between Creamy Potatoes Au Gratin and Scalloped Potatoes?
 I didn’t until I did a little research.
 The difference is how the potatoes are cut, For gratin, the potatoes are cut very thin and for scalloped they are cut thicker.
 As well, it is all about the cheese, gratin uses gruyere and scalloped uses either a mixture of cheeses such as parmesan and cheddar or just or cheddar.